 |Applies changes to future devices||Applies changes to existing devices||Allows users to change settings|

 Your Code42 environment can hold many organizations, and each organization (called parent organizations) can contain other organizations (called child organizations).
-Each organization, visible in the administration console at Organizations, is also a child organization of the system-wide organization at Settings > Organization.
+Each organization is visible in the administration console at Organizations.
 By default, each new organization inherits the settings of its parent organization.